spectrocloud/librarium/docs/docs-content/profiles/app-profiles/modify-app-profiles/update-app-profile.md

 2. From the **User Menu**, select **Switch to App Mode**.

-3. Select **App Profiles** from the left **Main Menu**.

-4. Select the updated app.
+3. Click on **App Profiles** in the left **Main Menu**, and select the updated app.

-5. Check that layers are added to or removed from the profile stack, and verify other profile details.
+4. Check that layers are added to or removed from the profile stack, and verify other profile details.

-6. If you added, removed, or modified a manifest, click the layer in the stack that you updated and verify the manifest changes.
+5. If you added, removed, or modified a manifest, click the layer in the stack that you updated and verify the manifest changes.